FOREX-Euro hovers near 2-year lows as Spanish worries unabated

 "Both the Moody's action and the Spanish woes have been known for months, so with the market so short euros, there's a chance of a short-covering bout in the euro," said Teppei Ino, currency analyst at the Bank of Tokyo-Mitsubishi UFJ in Tokyo.

-With the euro on the backfoot, the dollar index remained near a two-year peak of 84.100 set the day before, and was last at 83.97.
-Against the yen, the greenback traded at 78.13, holding above a 7-week trough around 77.94 set early in the week.
+With the euro on the backfoot, the dollar index remained near a two-year peak of 84.100 set the day before.
+Against the yen, the greenback traded at 78.17, holding above a 7-week trough around 77.94 set early in the week.

-The Aussie ignored consumer inflation data which came broadly in line with market expectations.
-(Additional reporting by Masayuki Kitano and Ian Chua; Editing by Michael Perry & Kim Coghill)
+The Aussie ignored consumer inflation data which came broadly in line with markets expectations.
+(Additional reporting by Masayuki Kitano and Ian Chua; Editing by Michael Perry)

 * Announced an underwritten public offering of 33.3 million common shares